tiprankstipranks

 We are exposed to losses from customer accounts.

 Fraudulent activity involving our products may lead to customer disputed transactions, for which we may be liable under banking regulations and payment network rules.
 Our fraud detection and risk control mechanisms may not prevent all fraudulent or illegal activity.
-To the extent we incur losses from disputed transactions, our business, results of operations and financial condition could be materially and adversely affected.
-Additionally, our accountholders can incur charges in excess of the funds available in their accounts, and we may become liable for these overdrafts.
-We offer an optional overdraft protection program service on certain demand deposit account programs that allows eligible accountholders who opt-in to spend up to a pre-authorized amount in excess of their available account balance.
-For accountholders who are not enrolled or do not meet the eligibility requirements of our overdraft protection program, we generally decline authorization attempts for amounts that exceed the available accountholder's balance, however, the application of card association rules, the timing of the settlement of transactions and the assessment of the account's monthly maintenance fee, among other things, can still result in overdrawn accounts.
+To the extent we incur losses from disputed transactions, our business, results of operations and financial condition could be negatively impacted.
+Additionally, our accountholders who opt-in to optional overdraft protection programs we offer can incur charges in excess of the funds available in their accounts, and we may become liable for these overdrafts.
+Additionally, for accountholders who are not enrolled or do not meet the eligibility requirements of these programs, we generally decline authorization attempts for amounts that exceed the available accountholder's balance, however, the application of card association rules, the timing of the settlement of transactions and the assessment of the account's monthly maintenance fee, among other things, can still result in overdrawn accounts.
 Our overdraft exposure in these instances arises primarily from late-posting.
 A late-post occurs when a merchant posts a transaction within a payment network-permitted time frame, but subsequent to our release of the authorization for that transaction, as permitted by card association rules.
 Under card association rules, we may be liable for the transaction amount even if the accountholder has made additional purchases in the intervening period and funds are no longer available in the account at the time the transaction is posted.
 We maintain reserves to cover the risk that we may not recover these amounts due from our accountholders, but our exposure may increase above these reserves for a variety of reasons, including our failure to predict the actual recovery rate accurately.
-To the extent we incur losses from overdrafts above our reserves or we determine that it is necessary to increase our reserves substantially, our business, results of operations and financial condition could be materially and adversely affected.
+To the extent we incur losses from overdrafts above our reserves or we determine that it is necessary to increase our reserves substantially, our business, results of operations and financial condition could be negatively impacted.

 Sales & Marketing - Risk 4

-Our business could suffer if there is a decline in the use of prepaid cards or demand deposit accounts as a payment mechanism or there are adverse developments with respect to the financial services industry in general.
+Our business could be negatively impacted if there is a decline in the use of prepaid cards or demand deposit accounts as a payment mechanism or there are adverse developments with respect to the financial services industry in general.

-As the financial services industry evolves, consumers may find prepaid financial services or demand deposit accounts to be less attractive than other financial services.
+As the financial services industry evolves, consumers may find prepaid financial services or demand deposit accounts to be less attractive and demand for such services and accounts could decline.
 Consumers might not use prepaid financial services or demand deposit accounts for any number of reasons, including the general perception of our industry, new technologies, a decrease in our distribution partners' willingness to sell these products as a result of a more challenging regulatory environment or other factors outside of our control.
-If consumers do not continue or increase their usage of prepaid cards or demand deposit accounts, including making changes in the way such products are funded, our operating revenues may decline.
+If consumers do not continue to use or increase their usage of prepaid cards or demand deposit accounts, including making changes in the way such products are funded, our operating revenues may decline.
 Any projected growth for the industry may not occur or may occur more slowly than estimated.
-If there is a shift in the mix of payment forms, such as cash, credit cards, traditional debit cards and prepaid cards, away from our products and services, it could have a material adverse effect on our financial position and results of operations.
+If there is a shift in the mix of payment forms, such as cash, credit cards, traditional debit cards and prepaid cards, away from our products and services, it could have a negative impact on our financial position and results of operations.

 Tech & Innovation